Contingency-Aware Nodal Optimal Power Investments with High Temporal Resolution: Introduction

 Co-optimizing transmission and generation can significantly improve efficiency compared to decoupled planning \cite{krishnan2016co}.
 However, a lack of holistic planning tools has forced these two sides to remain largely separate processes requiring manual iterations.
-In fact, inefficient coordination between generation and transmission planning is a major cause for grid underinvestment and queue delays (e.g. due to developers' multi-site speculation) \cite{mays2023generator}.
-This motivates the development of capacity expansion models with high temporal \emph{and} spatial resolutions.
+In fact, inefficient coordination between generation and transmission planning is a major cause for grid underinvestment and queue delays ({e.g., developers' multi-site speculative interconnection requests}) \cite{mays2023generator}.
+This motivates {expansion} models with high temporal \emph{and} spatial resolutions.